in 1781 Cornwallis marched from Wilmington to Petersburg, then to Portsmouth and finally to Yorktown

 Source: University of Michigan, William L. Clements Library, Position of the troops under Earl Cornwallis on the 28 and 29th September 1781; when the enemy first appeared

-In between, on August 14 the French forces in New York received word that French fleet in the Caribbean would sail north to provide support until the middle of October.
-George Washington and the Comte de Rochambeau decided to abandon plans to attack the British in New York; instead, they would march to Virginia and try to capture Cornwallis's army.
-That option was feasible only if the French ships could prevent Cornwallis from being supplied or evacuated.
+On August 14, the French forces in New York received word that the French fleet in the Caribbean would sail north and would provide naval support until the middle of October.
+George Washington and the Comte de Rochambeau quickly decided to abandon their unrealistic plans to attack the British in New York and chose to march to Virginia in an attempt to capture Cornwallis's army.

-the presence of two French fleets in the Chesapeake Bay and Atlantic Ocean were key to the British defeat in the land battle at Yorktown
+the presence of French fleets in the Chesapeake Bay and Atlantic Ocean were key to the British defeat in the land battle at Yorktown

 British ships were trapped at Yorktown and Gloucester Point